Tove Barker Obituary (2021) SWVA Today

 MARION, Va.

-Survivors include her sister, Inge Hein of Copenhagen, Denmark; her brother, Bent Jensen of Copenhagen, Denmark; her children, Tina Barker and Dolly Coleman, Carol and Ron Parsons, Annette and Bill Shuler; grandchildren, Kara, Matthew, Caleb, Morgan, Lindsey, Brady; five great-grandchildren; and special friends and caregivers, Jeannette and Selena.
+Survivors include, her sister, Inge Hein of Copenhagen, Denmark; her brother, Bent Jensen of Copenhagen, Denmark; her children, Tina Barker and Dolly Coleman, Carol and Ron Parsons, and Annette and Bill Shuler; grandchildren, Kara, Matthew, Caleb, Morgan, Lindsey, and Brady; five great-grandchildren; and special friends and caregivers Jeannette and Selena.

 She was a member of the Ebenezer Lutheran Church and loved spending time with her grandchildren.
 Tove was a superb athlete, student and an exceptional swimmer.
 She enjoyed golf, tennis, jogging, cross stitching and playing bridge with friends.